-Equine Internal Medicine and Dentistry Service
+Equine Internal Medicine Service

-Welcome to the Equine Internal Medicine and Dentistry Service at the UC Davis Veterinary Medical Teaching Hospital.
+Welcome to the Equine Internal Medicine Service at the UC Davis Veterinary Medical Teaching Hospital.
 Every day, the board-certified experts at the Large Animal Clinic see dozens of horses.
 Our team approach to patient care focuses on the goal of providing the highest standard of compassionate veterinary care to ill or injured horses.
 Veterinary professionals at the VMTH are dedicated to providing a broad range of advanced treatments to horse owners, while simultaneously training future veterinary practitioners and specialists.

 As an educational institution, the VMTH can offer an abundance of attentive and personalized care to each animal.
 Our world-renowned specialists have access to and are developers of cutting-edge equipment, technology and veterinary procedures.